somyabhardwaj/bookMyShow-Capstone-2/README.md

 ```

-- For the backend, navigate to the `src` directory and run the following commands:
+- For the backend, navigate to the `server` directory and run the following commands:
 ```
 cd server
 npm install